bennn/dissertation/dissertation/scrbl/README.md

 - [X] (p161) 6 labeled red, what symbol?
 - [X] (p163) 6 lemmas, explain where needed
 - [ ] (p167) 6 why can shallow be aware of deep? articulate benefits
+- [ ] 4 move error preorder to bottom row in table 2 --- just like table 1

 #### dependencies